-During your day: Have a snack that contains protein at mid-morning and mid-afternoon each day.
+Have a snack that contains protein at mid-morning and mid-afternoon each day.
 Pack two snacks and a lunch for the office each day.
-Options can include a small apple with some almonds, a boiled egg, tomatoes with balsamic dressing and a piece of feta cheese, hummus with veggie sticks and 4% Allegro cheese, or a protein bar that has a nutritional balance of 40:30:30 or 40:40:20.
+Options can include a small apple with some almonds, a boiled egg, tomatoes with balsamic dressing and a piece of feta cheese, hummus with veggie sticks and 4% Allegro cheese, or a protein bar.
 Ensure you are eating every three hours, and aim to never miss your afternoon snack.
-Studies show individuals who eat four times per day enjoy greater weight loss.
+Studies show individuals who eat frequent small meals enjoy greater weight loss.
 Eating regularly will avoid blood-sugar highs and lows that can affect your mood and energy.

-Keep a 1.5 L bottle for water on your desk and fill it each morning, keeping in mind that you should finish it by the end of the day.
+Keep a big bottle for water on your desk and fill it each morning, keeping in mind that you should finish it by the end of the day.
 Fill a thermos or a nice teapot with hot water, put in three or four green tea bags and let it steep.
 Drink the tea throughout the day in addition to your water.
-Be sure to steep your green tea to allow the active ingredients to reach full potency.

-10:30 – 11:00 pm: Aim to get to bed before 10 or 11pm, sleeping in a darkened room for optimal recovery and to maximize the release of melatonin and growth hormone.
+Aim to get to bed before 11pm, sleeping in a darkened room for optimal recovery and to maximize the release of melatonin.
 Most sleep experts agree that seven to eight hours a night is optimal.
 However, some people may require more or less sleep than others.
 If you wake without an alarm and feel refreshed when you get up, you’re likely getting the right amount of sleep for you.
-If you have trouble sleeping due to high stress levels, you can add in one of my recommended sleep aids, together with 400–800mg of magnesium glycinate.
+If you have trouble sleeping due to high stress levels, you can add in a magnesium glycinate supplement.